Your story structure does matter.

 We know, rather quickly, that the world is dystopian and unfair, and we know the main character has the skills to make an impact.

 In this case, Katniss’ own sister is chosen to take part in the Games.
 A task she is not ready for and will likely not survive.
-Not only that, it will spell disaster for the rest of the District if or when she fails.

 This sets the rest of the plot in motion while also anchoring the reader to the motives of the hero.

-The Inciting Incident is often character motivating and motivated.
 The 1st Slap is usually external, a factor within the world that must be overcome.

 The opening of the Games sets the stakes and shows the danger Katniss will face.
-This parallels Crossing the Threshold in the Hero’s Journey story structure, where first blood is drawn and the hero, as well as the reader, see the reality of the dangers.

 The 1st Slap also makes good on the promise of adventure by putting the hero into the middle of a peril that they must escape.
 There is no turning back, only moving forward.

-The feast is a huge risk, but it offers hope.
+It’s a huge risk, but it offers hope.
 She must take the chance.
 Things go badly, of course, and the hope teeters her on ruin.

-All of this creates the landscape for the final Milestone: The Climax.
+The Climax: All of this creates the landscape for the final Milestone: The Climax.

 With the Games coming down to just Peta or Katniss, we go back to the events of the Inciting Incident and loop that motivation into how the hero wins.